sfc-gh-boconnor/government_hackathon/README.md

 hourly_with_date.limit(10)

 ```
-You will note that the 'where is infact  a site identifier.
+You will note that the **where** is in fact  a site identifier.
 We want to change this so we have postcode sector instead.
 A mapping table is used to map the site with postcode

+- copy and paste the following into a new **python** cell:

 ```python